zhk-lx/zhk-lx.github.io/_pages/about.md

 I am Huikai Zhang, a postdoctoral research fellow at the Institute of Biomechanics and Medical Engineering, Department of Engineering Mechanics, Tsinghua University.
 My research interests include biomechanics, biophysics, computational mechanics, and structural optimization theory.
 I have been awarded the “China Postdoctoral Innovation Talent Support Program”, the “Shuimu Postdoctoral Fellowship” at Tsinghua University, and the “Qinghang Scholar” title at Tsinghua University.

-My academic profile can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=l_1Pj34AAAAJ&view_op=list_works&sortby=pubdate), and my advisor is Professor Xi-Qiao Feng, whose profile is also available on [Google Scholar](https://scholar.google.com/citations?user=Hpg2NCcAAAAJ&hl=en).
+My academic profile can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=l_1Pj34AAAAJ&view_op=list_works&sortby=pubdate), and my advisor is Professor Xi-Qiao Feng (Academician of the Chinese Academy of Sciences, 2025, A great theoretical contribution to Biomechanics!!!), whose profile is also available on [Google Scholar](https://scholar.google.com/citations?user=Hpg2NCcAAAAJ&hl=en).

 My recent ongoing work focuses on inverse optimization design of multicellular life (e.g., organoids), digital organs (e.g. brain), and neurons.